LogiTron Trading 51.4% Lower This Week (LTR)

-LogiTron (LTR) traded flat against the U.S. dollar during the one day period ending at 10:00 AM Eastern on October 1st.
-LogiTron has a market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
-Over the last week, LogiTron has traded down 51.4% against the U.S. dollar.
-One LogiTron token can currently be bought for $0.0005 or 0.00000002 BTC on major exchanges.
+LogiTron (LTR) traded flat against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on October 2nd.
+Over the last seven days, LogiTron has traded down 51.4% against the U.S. dollar.
+LogiTron has a total market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
+One LogiTron token can currently be purchased for about $0.0005 or 0.00000002 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.